-- A cell phone case to protect openings from dust and paint.
-I used to wear out one per year, until I was given a cover.
+- A cell phone pouch to protect phone’s openings from dust and paint.
+I was given the cover in the photo which goes in a pouch.
 Love it.

-- Tool Bag – I have lots of pouches on my belt for all kinds of tools: I hate to go hunting for a tool.
+- Tool Pouch– I have lots of pouches on my belt for all kinds of painters tools: I hate to go hunting for a tool.
+Love my tool bag.

 Any questions?
 Write in a comment below (of course no login!)